waltaskew/arff-writer/README.md

 The Walt Askew Machine Learning Experience™
 ===========================================

 In this repository, you will find tools for exploring the wonders of machine learning!
-Quick start activate!
+Quick start time!

 Requirements
 ------------